lockieluke/puregym-api/README.md

 <sub>It would show 0 when there's less than 10 people at the gym, this is what the underlying API returns and indeed is a limitation</sub>

 - Use an app like [SuperWidget](https://superwidget.app/) to display your gym's live count on your home screen as a widget
-- Use an app like [Siri Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) to generate a QR Code for your gym access
+- Use [Siri Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) to generate a QR Code for your gym access

 ## Security
 The API does not store any data as it generates a new access token for every request and attempts to tell PureGym to invalidate it after the request is complete.